I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Yeah, well, Shona was brilliant in high school.
-I can't say she applied those smarts to the right area after college, though," Jennifer said while giving her friend a pointed look.
+I can't say she applied those smarts to the right area after college, though," Jennifer said, giving her friend a pointed look.
 The look earned her a very rude gesture from Shego involving her middle finger.

-"No, she didn't, but that is how we met and she's reformed now," Kim said with a smile.
+"No, she didn't, but that's how we met and she's reformed now," Kim said with a smile.

 "I'm sure she is.
 Two hot girlfriends would reform anybody, especially if they bend well," Jennifer teased.